Alcohol

 Young People are More Vulnerable to Addiction

-90% of people with addictions started using substances in their teen years, so it’s important to take early and ongoing action to keep your child drug-free.
+Understanding our teens’ brains in this way makes this staggering statistic more comprehensible: 90% of Americans struggling with addiction started using substances in their teen years, highlighting why it’s so important to take early and ongoing action to keep our kids and teens drug-free.

-Because young people’s brains are still developing into their mid-20s, they build synapses faster than adult brains.
-Addiction is a form of learning, so adolescents can get addicted more easily than adults.
+Young people’s brains are still developing into their mid-20s by building new connections – called synapses – faster than adult brains.
+This is perfect for this stage of life, helping them learn new things quickly.
+However, addiction is also a form of learning, so adolescent brains can become addicted more easily – and quickly – than adult brains.
 Research also shows that the earlier a person starts drinking, the more likely they are to struggle with serious problems with alcohol or develop an alcohol use disorder later in life.
 Adolescents who drink before age 15 are four times more likely to develop alcohol dependence than those who begin drinking at age 21.
 This means they may unsuccessfully try to quit drinking, may want to drink alcohol despite negative consequences, or will voluntarily pass up events with family and friends to drink.

 Youth and Impaired Driving

-Any amount of alcohol increases the risk of crashes among teens as compared with older drivers.
+Many firsts occur for our kids during their teen years, including learning to drive and getting their license.
+However, when driving is mixed with drinking, this exciting new experience can quickly turn into a dangerous one for everyone on the road.
+Any amount of alcohol increases the risk of crashes among teens compared to older drivers, with teen drivers already having a fatal crash rate almost three times higher than drivers 20 and older to begin with.
 Alcohol impairs reaction time, sense of spatial judgment, visual functions, and ability to concentrate on many things at once — all abilities needed to drive safely.
-Couple this with inexperienced teen drivers, and the results are tragic.
+Couple this with inexperienced teen drivers, and the results can be tragic.
 In fact, about one in four teen car crashes involves a driver who has been drinking.

 Alcohol’s Link to Other Risky Behaviors

-According to SAMHSA, minors who drink are more likely to use marijuana and other drugs, have poorer academic performance, engage in risky sexual behaviors, make regretful decisions, and to be injured, assaulted, or die in an accident.
+If all this isn’t enough, youth use of alcohol can come with many other negative, and potentially dangerous, consequences.
+According to SAMHSA, youth who drink are more likely to use marijuana and other drugs, have poorer academic performance, engage in risky sexual behaviors, and make decisions that they wouldn’t normally make when sober.
+Youth who drink alcohol are even more likely to be injured, assaulted, or die in an accident.

 What Can Parents Do?